Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: In Quest of an ``Ideal" Approximation Scheme

-A partial list describing the main approximation methods /schemes is given in ref.[8-80] and the list is ever growing.
-This implies, among other things, that we are far from achieving an \textit{ideal} AS to deal with various cases of QT.

-In the quest of an ideal AS, the following could perhaps be considered to constitute at least a subset of the \textit{desirable} criteria for it:
+As detailed in the previous\textbf{ Section-II} , ref.[8-80] constitute only a partial list of the main approximation methods /schemes for interacting quantum systems and the list is ever growing.
+This implies, among other things, that we are far from achieving an \textit{ideal} approximation scheme to deal with various cases of interacting quantum systems.
+In the quest of an ideal approximation scheme, the following requirements could perhaps form at least a subset of the list of the \textit{desirable} criteria characterizing it:\\